Tyorat/TicTacToe/README.md

   (192.168.17.32 is ip server)

 ***************************************************
-#Issues and feature to do
+##Issues and feature to do

-* GUI use sync interface, so it blocks update window.
-So before it doesn't get answer from server it cann't display turn of player and doesn't block button( if user clicks too much, it will make a move to the front).
+* After finish game find new game doesn't work.

-* Also while user waiting for opponent or turn opponent, game must show something.
+* Logout doesn't work
 * Add test and make more try exception
 * Add AI(hard, easy, medium)
 * Add some sound